Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: The case with infinite eigenvalues

 \section{The case $t_1=t_2=t$ with infinite eigenvalues}

-In this Appendix we will show that when the couplings between the quantum dot and the leads are equal, and are equal to the hopping energy of the leads, i.e., $t_1=t_2=t$, the effective Hamiltonian has two infinite eigenvalues; the contribution of these eigenvalues to the function $\Lambda$ in Eq. (\ref{eq:expansionGRGA}) is a finite constant and is equal to
+In the present Appendix, we will show the following fact mentioned near the end of \S~\ref{sec:spectrum}: when the couplings between the quantum dot and the leads are equal, and are equal to the hopping energy of the leads, i.e., $t_1=t_2=t$, the effective Hamiltonian has two infinite eigenvalues; the contribution of these eigenvalues to the function $\Lambda$ in eq. (\ref{eq:expansionGRGA}) is a finite constant and is equal to

 for any finite energy $E$, where $\check{H}_\textrm{d}$ is the ``contact'' Hamiltonian, the part of the quantum-dot Hamiltonian that involves the sites in contact with the leads, spanned by the contact sites $|d_1\rangle$ and $|d_2\rangle$.
 Note, however, that the above does \textit{not} apply to the case where the two leads are attached to one site $0$.